 Driving, hiking, and cycling in Lesotho

-Attraction and highlights, things to see and do, road conditions, accommodation options, remote mountain passes and off-the-beaten-path places
+Attraction and highlights, things to see and do, road conditions, accommodation options, remote mountain passes, and off-the-beaten-path places

 Lesotho, the Mountain Kingdom, a place often overlooked by tourism, a small enclave state within South Africa which holds some of the most well-kept secrets in the African continent, and some of the most beautiful landscapes we have seen so far.

-We embarked in a very challenging 10 days cycling road trip in the Kindom of the Sky.
-Here in this blog post, we’ll describe and suggest our itinerary in Lesotho and try to give all the information needed to plan your ride (or drive or hike or whatever), including some attraction and highlights, things to see and do, road conditions, accommodation options, remote mountain passes and off-the-beaten-path places.
+We embarked on a very challenging 10 days cycling road trip in the Kindom of the Sky.
+Here in this blog post, we’ll describe and suggest our itinerary in Lesotho and try to give all the information needed to plan your ride (or drive or hike or whatever), including some attraction and highlights, things to see and do, road conditions, accommodation options, remote mountain passes, and off-the-beaten-path places.

-Lesotho is the only country in the world which lays completely above 1000 meters in altitude.
+Lesotho is the only country in the world that lays completely above 1000 meters in altitude.
 Famous for its shepherds who always wear colorful wool cloaks regardless of the temperature (they were used in the film Black Panther by Ryan Coogler) and the typical hat depicted in the national flag, for its breathtaking views at every corner and for the classic case round stone with a thatched roof.